catchcheng/personalwebsite/pages/blogs.md

 ---
-title: News
+title: Blogs
-permalink: /news/
+permalink: /blogs/
 ---

-# News
+# Blogs

 <p>Subscribe with <a href="{{ site.baseurl }}/feed.xml">RSS</a> to keep up with the latest news.
 For site changes, see the <a href="https://github.com/{{ site.github_user }}/{{ site.github_repo }}/blob/master/CHANGELOG.md">changelog</a> kept with the code base.</p>